floooh/floooh.github.io/_posts/2021-02-07-sokol-api-overhaul.md

 very big positive number out of it, which might be indistuingishable from large valid numbers).

-Unsigned integers should only for special cases, like bit-wise operations, or modulo arithmetics (where overflow is an actual "feature").
+Unsigned integers should only be used for special cases, like bit-wise operations, or modulo arithmetics (where overflow is an actual "feature").

 I allowed one other exception, when an item is usually assigned from a